-We recommend that you begin by studying the New Zealand Certificate in Electrical Engineering (Level 3).
+We recommend that you begin by studying the New Zealand Certificate in Electrical Pre-Trade (Level 3).
 This programme will equip you with the necessary skills to begin working for an employer as an apprentice electrician.
 Most employers in the electrical industry prefer apprentices who have undertaken this pathway.
-Upon obtaining an apprenticeship you will be able to complete the remaining qualifications required to become a registered electrician including the New Zealand Certificate in Electrical Engineering (Level 4).
+Upon obtaining an apprenticeship you will be able to complete the remaining qualifications required to become a registered electrician including the New Zealand Certificate in Electrical Pre-Trade (Level 3).
 You will then need to sit and pass examinations for the Electrician class of registration so that you can become registered with the Electrical Workers Registration Board and have a current practising licence.

 How long will an apprenticeship take?